Guilford Quartz Monzonite: Early quarrying

 The 1898 account of Edward B. Mathews of the Maryland Geological Survey of the quarry at Guilford (now within the town of Columbia) is as follows:

 The quarries at Guilford were originally opened about 1834, and were worked almost continuously from that date until the outbreak of the civil war in 1860.
 During the succeeding twenty-five years the operations were of little account, and little work was done until the Guilford and Waltersville Granite Company attempted to develop the industry in 1887.
 This effort lasted but a short time as all of the machinery was removed from the quarries in 1889.
 The industrial life of the district has been revived somewhat in recent years by the operations of Messrs.
 Matthew Gault and Sons, who commenced work in 1893, and by Messrs.
 Brunner and White, who opened a quarry of superior quality in March, 1895.

 Age

 A. A. Drake argued that the Guilford is of Ordovician age because it is probably comagmatic with the Woodstock Quartz Monzonite dated at 444 Ma.
 An earlier source gives the date of 420 +/-50 Ma.
-More recently, radiometric dating (U-Pb-TIMS) of zircon crystals extracted from the Guilford Quartz Monzonite yielded an age of 362 +/- 3 Ma (Devonian).
+More recently, radiometric dating (U-Pb SHRIMP) of zircon crystals extracted from the Guilford Quartz Monzonite yielded an age of 362 +/- 3 Ma (Devonian).